laszewsk/nist/catalog/aws/amazon-comprehend-h.md

 github_url: https://github.com/laszewsk/nist/blob/main/catalog/aws/amazon-comprehend.yaml
 ---

+{{% pageinfo %}}
+Amazon Comprehend is a natural language processing (NLP) service that uses machine learning to find insights and relationships in text.
+No machine learning experience required.
+{{% /pageinfo %}}

 ## Description

 Amazon Comprehend is a natural language processing (NLP) service that uses machine learning to find insights and relationships in text.
 No machine learning experience required.